 Teacher: Panagiotis Psomos

-In September 2019 we launched an ambitious program at the SOS Village in Vari.
+In 2019-20 we ran an ambitious pilot program at the SOS Village in Vari.

 SOS Village in Vari is a foster centre, run by the greek charter of the international nonprofit organizations SOS Villages.
 It looks after children who can no longer be with their families, splitting them into "families", each with each one house and a dedicated" mother".